arcadiapage/arcadiapage.github.io/_posts/2021-10-27-i-totally-revamped-my-bullet-journal-here-s-what-i-did-to-make-it-better.md

 # Give it a Try

 I hope that this post has given you inspiration on how to make your Bullet Journal fast to set up,  easy to scan visually and practical.
-Plus, you can still make a pretty if you want too!
+Plus, you can still make a pretty if you want to!

 I know there are a lot of technical things going on in this post.
 To make it easier to visualize, I'm doing a short series of Tiktok videos of my "Bullet Journal Hacks."
 For easier viewing, I'm pinning these to a [Pinterest board as I make them](https://pin.it/6T8NBDb).
 Also a version of this post with more illustrations will be in my upcoming book.